rerobots/docs/pages/hardshare/tutorials/esp32.md

 example, this tutorial provides typical preparation for sharing a [PlatformIO](https://docs.platformio.org/en/latest/what-is-platformio.html)-compatible board via hardshare:

-1. pull or create Docker image with required toolchains,
+1. pull or create images with required toolchains,
 2. find the device files corresponding to the board interface,
 3. decide how to erase or reset the device after each user,
 4. attach a camera to the workspace,